-The settings on this screen will determine how your MPC hardware connects to a wired network using a USB-to-Ethernet adapter or Ethernet cable (MPC One, MPC Live II, MPC Key 61 only).
+The settings on this screen will determine how your MPC hardware connects to a wired network using a USB-to-Ethernet adapter.
 This allows you to maintain a tighter network connection when using Ableton Link or the Akai Network Driver.
-These settings are available only for MPC X, MPC X SE, MPC Live, MPC Live II, MPC One, MPC One+, MPC Key 61, and MPC Key 37 when used in Standalone Mode.
+These settings are available only for MPC X and MPC Live when used in Standalone Mode.